India’s lockdown caused untold hardship. It also inspired extraordinary generosity.

 For Ishrafil Ansari, a 19-year-old construction worker, the flight home helped lighten the responsibility of supporting his sister and her two young children.
 In the village, there are parents and family to share the load.

 The Rana family was thankful to be able reach their village, where they can get two meals a day.
-“We consider ourselves very lucky,” said Rana.
+“We consider ourselves very lucky,” Rana said.
 “For us, these people are as good as God.”

 In one of the world’s largest slums, the fight against the coronavirus has turned into a struggle to survive